 Keep it simple:

 All that is needed to make yogurt is milk and live and active bacteria so plain yogurt should have nothing more.
 I used to purchase Greek yogurt, but not anymore.
 I’m fermenting 1 gallon of milk and making fresh homemade yogurt.
-There is nothing wrong with store purchased yogurt, however, most store purchased yogurts are only fermented for a very short time and they do not have as many healthy bacteria as homemade yogurt has.
+There is nothing wrong with a good quality store-purchased yogurt, however, most store-purchased yogurts are only fermented for a very short time and they do not have as many healthy bacteria as homemade yogurt has.
 The health benefits of homemade yogurt are impressive, nutrient-rich and an excellent source of vitamins and minerals for its calories!

 Live yogurt contains cultures, i.e. beneficial bacteria which aid the digestive system and help to improve the body’s balance of natural bacteria.
 Eating live yogurt means that you will be consuming live and active cultures that help your body’s natural gut bacteria balance.

 Most flavored yogurt, unless otherwise specified on the label, contains added sugars.
 That’s how yogurt gets its sweet flavor, which makes it taste more like a dessert than the healthy food yogurt should be.
 Too much sugar is a major contributor to weight gain and obesity.
 Always check purchased yogurts, some of them can contain far too much sugar and sweeteners.
 Limiting your intake of added sugar is critical to your health.
 The recommendations for daily sugar intake: for men is 9 teaspoons (38 grams) or less of added sugar and for women is 6 teaspoons (25 grams) or less of added sugar.
 So start making your own yogurt to have total control over how much-added sugar you consume.
 FYI there are some yogurts out there that have 14 gr added sugar in a 5.5 oz container.
 I attached for you a link from the American Heart Association that has great information about hidden and added sugars.